SaadHaiderGit/CharacterRoleplayWebsite/README.md

 ![image](https://github.com/SaadHaiderGit/CharacterRoleplayWebsite/assets/118562950/af786383-3bdb-4132-8d99-01a87eec235f)

 Then go the character-roleplay-website folder.
 Open this folder in a command terminal and type `ng serve`, then navigate to `http://localhost:4200/` to see the website in action.

+## Accounts

+Currently the website lacks the ability to create a new account.
+A few pre-made accounts from the following list can be accessed:
+1) `Saad (password: 12345)`
+2) `Hamza (password: 67890)`
+3) `Billy (password: FriendlyFriend)`
+4) `Empty (password: NoArgs)`

+If you wish, you can add more accounts in the CharacterRoleplayServerApplication.java file.

+## Other Notes

+The website currently does not save user sessions; anytime you reload the page, you will be redirected back to the login page.

+The database server has a few pre-filled values for some accounts.
+It persists across sessions, but restarting the server will reset the database back to its preset values.